-Key Partners
+Business Model Canvas

-Who are our Key partners?
+Key Partners Who are our Key partners?
 Who are our key suppliers?
 Which Key Resources are we getting from suppliers?
 What key activities do partners perform?

-Key Activities

-What key activities are required by

-- 1. our value propositions?

-- 2. our distribution channels?

-- 3. our customer relationships?

-- 4. our revenue streams?

-Value Proposition

-What value do we deliver to the customer?

-What problem(s) are we solving for our customers?

-What bundles of products and services are we offering to each customer segment?

-What customer needs are we satisfying?

-Customer Relationships

-What type of relationships do customers expect?
+Key Activities What key activities are required by 1. our value propositions?
+2. our distribution channels?
+3. our customer relationships?
+4. our revenue streams?
+Value Propo What value do the customer?
+What problem solving for our What bundles and services an to each custom What custome we satisfying? we deliver to (s) are we customers? of products re we offering ner segment?
+Customer Relationships What type of relationships do customers expect?
 Which ones are already established?
 How do those relationships fit with our business model?
-What is the cost of maintaining

-Customer Segments

-What customers do we create value for?
+What is the cost of maintaining those relationships?
+Customer Segments What customers do we create value for?
 Who are our most important customers?

-Key Resources

-What key resources do we need

-- 1. our value propositions?

-- 2. our distribution channels?

-- 3. our customer relationships?

-- 4. our revenue streams?

-Channels

-those relationships?

-Which are most cost efficient?
-How do we fit them into customer routines customers wish to be reached?
+Key Resources What key resources do we need for: 1. our value propositions?
+2. our distribution channels?
+3. our customer relationships?
+4. our revenue streams?
+Channels Through which channels do our customers wish to be reached?
 How do we reach them now?
 How do those channels fit together?
 Which work best?

-Structure

-Cost

-What are the most important costs in our business model?
+Which are most cost efficient?
+How do we fit them into customer routines Cost Structure What are the most important costs in our business model?
 What key resources are most expensive?
 What key activities are most expensive?
+For what do th eams e our customers ready to pay fo ley currently pay? currently paying? or?